Steagald v. United States: Supreme Court decision

-Justice Thurgood Marshall delivered the majority opinion of the court, in which he was joined by all of the remaining justices on the court except for William Rehnquist, in favor of Steagald.
+Justice Thurgood Marshall delivered the majority opinion of the court in favor of Steagald.
 The court held that an arrest warrant authorizes police to arrest the subject of the warrant, but does not authorize them to enter a third party's home in search of that person.
 The court reasoned that since the purpose of a warrant is to allow for judicial review of determinations by law enforcement regarding probable cause, an arrest warrant is distinct from a search warrant in that the probable-cause determination under review is different.
 An arrest warrant certifies that there is probable cause that a person has committed a crime and therefore the police are justified in seizing (i.e., taking into custody) the subject of the warrant.
 For a search warrant, on the other hand, the judicial officer reviews whether the police have probable cause to search a particular location for a specific object, justifying intrusion of the interest in privacy by entering the premises.
 Allowing the police to enter any place where they suspected the subject of an arrest warrant might be would pave the way for abuse because police could, for example, search the home of every known family member and acquaintance of the subject.
 Accordingly, the Supreme Court reversed the Fifth Circuit's ruling that an arrest warrant justifies the search of a third party's home and remanded the case to the trial court for further proceedings consistent with the Fourth Amendment.

 Justice Rehnquist, in his dissent, argued that it is not reasonable to expect the police to secure a separate warrant for premises belonging to a third party when they already have probable cause to believe the fugitive is there because fugitives are, by their very nature, highly mobile.
 Therefore, while the police are attempting to secure the warrant, the suspect might escape.